Mixed Breeds

 Temperament

-The Golden Mountain dog is one of the friendliest and good-natured dogs around, so you can be sure that when you invite him into your home that you have a friend for life!
-He is liked by all, and that is one of the many reasons why this guy would make an awesome therapy dog, so if this is something that you would be interested in then he definitely ticks this box.
-Additionally, if you have a family member or a friend that is not too keen on dogs then this is the guy to change anyone’s mind!
+The Golden Mountain Dog is one of the friendliest and most good-natured dogs around.
+You have a friend for life with this mixed puppy.
+They are liked by all, and that is one of the many reasons why they make awesome therapy dogs and emotional support dogs.
+Additionally, if you have a family member or a friend who is not too keen on dogs, then this is the pup to change anyone’s mind.

-If you are looking for a dog that is affectionate and loving and up for a snuggle on the sofa in the evening then this guy will be the first in line!
-Just be sure to invest in a big enough sofa for he is a big boy, but he will probably just end up on your lap anyway so maybe you won’t have to after all!
+If you are looking for a dog that is affectionate and loving and up for a snuggle on the sofa in the evening, then your fluffy pup will be the first in line.
+Just be sure to invest in a couch that is big enough.
+These pups like to sit right on you, and they are e not small.
+If you like giant lap dogs, the Golden Mountain puppy is a perfect fit.

 Size & Appearance

-Both of his parents have large floppy ears, and a straight narrow muzzle that leads up to his brown colored eyes.
-Overall, they have a friendly and cuddly appearance that will melt even the sternest of person’s heart.
+These pups have large floppy ears and a straight, narrow muzzle that leads up to brown or hazel-colored eyes.
+A Golden Mountain Dog’s eyes are almond-shaped and very expressive, with an engaging twinkle.
+They often have black noses.
+Overall, they have a friendly and cuddly appearance that will melt even the sternest heart.

 Coat & Colors

-The Golden Mountain dog will have medium to long length fur similar to both of his parents, and it will be a double layered coat that will protect him from the cold weather of the Scottish Highlands or Swiss Mountains, and everywhere around or in between.
-His coat may be straight or wavy, but it will be silky either way.
+The Golden Mountain Dog has medium to long-length fur similar to both parent breeds.
+It will be a double-layered coat that will protect him from the cold weather of the Scottish Highlands or Swiss Mountains and everywhere around or in between.
+His coat may be straight or wavy, but it will be silky and soft.

-He will either have a solid golden or black coat, he may have several different colors with the Bernese markings thrown into the mix, so his colors are very uncertain.
+A Bernese Mountain Dog Golden Retriever mix usually has a golden brown or black coat.
+He may have several different colors with the Bernese markings thrown into the mix, so his colors are very uncertain.
 Because both parent breeds have longer hair, be prepared to use a de-shedder frequently to keep your house free of pet dander.

 Exercise & Living Conditions

-The Golden Mountain dog, due to his size, is only suited to larger homes with access to a large backyard.
-He is definitely not suited to apartment life, so if you are currently living in an apartment then you should either consider a smaller breed or wait until you live somewhere more suited to his needs.
+Due to his size, the Golden Mountain Dog is only suited to larger homes with access to a large backyard.
+He is not suited to apartment life.
+If you are currently living in an apartment, you should consider a smaller breed or wait until you live somewhere more suited to his needs.

 Training

-The Golden Mountain dog should be socialized as early as possible in order for him to maintain his sweet nature, as all dogs have the propensity to be a bad apple if they are not trained adequately.
-This is not only about the process of him meeting other dogs and people, but it is also about getting used to different noises in the home such as the vacuum or the hairdryer, as well as walking calmly along the sidewalk when there is traffic.
-As long as each experience is a pleasant one then he will be sure to repeat his good behavior again and again.
+Your Golden Mountain Dog should be socialized as early as possible to maintain a sweet nature.
+This is not only about meeting other dogs and people.
+It is also about getting used to different noises in the home, such as the vacuum or the hairdryer, and walking calmly along the sidewalk when there is traffic.

-As mentioned above, this guy really does not like to be left alone for long periods of time, so it is advised that he is crate trained as a young pup as a way to alleviate the anxiety symptoms that he may exhibit.
-This training gives them a safe space, so that when you do have to leave him on his own, he will find comfort in his crate.
+As mentioned above, this breed really does not like being alone for long periods of time.
+It is advised to crate train them as puppies to alleviate anxiety symptoms.
+This training gives them a safe space so that when you do have to leave them on their own, they will find comfort in their crate.
 Make sure you look at crates suited to the size of the Golden Retriever.

 Health

-Both of his parents are prone to Elbow and Hip Dysplasia, which is an abnormal formation of the affected joints, and it will eventually cause crippling arthritis.
-They are also both recommended to have an Ophthalmologist examination, due to a variety of eye conditions.
+Both of his parents are prone to elbow and hip dysplasia, which is an abnormal formation of the affected joints and will eventually cause crippling arthritis.
+They are also both recommended to have an ophthalmologist examination due to a variety of eye conditions.
 They should also both undergo a cardiac examination, again for a variety of heart conditions.
-Both of his parents are also susceptible to Cancer, and both their Cancer rates are much higher than that of the average dog, so this is something to consider.
+Both of his parents are also susceptible to cancer, and both breed’s cancer rates are much higher than that of the average dog, so this is something to consider.

-Separately, it is also recommended that the Bernese Mountain dog should also undergo a test for Von Willebrand’s disease, which is where his blood is missing the key ingredient that prevents his blood from clotting as it should.
+Separately, it is also recommended that the Bernese Mountain dog should also undergo a test for Von Willebrand’s disease.
+This condition is where the blood is missing the key ingredient that prevents the blood from clotting as it should.
 This means that he could suffer from a severe amount of blood loss should he sustain an injury.

-Be sure to ask the breeder for copies of both parents’ health certificates and Veterinarian history so that you can see that his parents do not suffer from any of the above, (this is particularly important for the Cancer!).
-Whilst this will not guarantee that the pup will not suffer from these diseases or conditions, it will at least increase his chance of being as healthy as possible.
+Be sure to ask the breeder for copies of both parents’ health certificates and veterinarian history so that you can see that his parents do not suffer from any of the above, and this is particularly important for cancer.
+While this won’t guarantee that the pup will not suffer from these diseases or conditions, it will at least increase his chance of being as healthy as possible.

 Nutrition

-The Golden Mountain dog will consume, on average, between 3 to 4 cups of food a day.
-Of course, if he is pulling carts for a few hours a day he will need more food compared to a Golden Mountain dog who is quite sedentary.
+The Golden Mountain Dog consumes, on average, between 3 to 4 cups of food a day.
+Of course, if he is pulling carts for a few hours a day, he will need more food than a Golden Mountain Dog, who is quite sedentary.
 It will also be dependent upon his size.

 Grooming

-The Golden Mountain dog will need daily brushing thanks to his fluffy exterior, so he can be quite demanding when it comes to his grooming needs.
-He is a heavy shedder with a double layered coat so you should expect a lot of fuzz floating about your home, but as they say, no outfit is complete without dog hair!
-During shedding season they will ‘blow their coat’, which means that they will shed severely during shedding months, so you can expect to brush them twice a day to keep his coat manageable.
-Lint rollers and the hoover will become your new best friends, but it is a small price to pay for this sweet guy!
+Your Golden Mountain Dog will need daily brushing thanks to his fluffy exterior, so he can be quite demanding when it comes to his grooming needs.
+He is a heavy shedder with a double-layered coat, so you should expect a lot of fuzz floating about your home.
+During shedding season, they will “blow their coat.”
+This term means that they will shed severely during shedding months.
+You can expect to brush them twice a day to keep their coat manageable.

-Because of his big floppy ears he will be more susceptible to ear infections and a buildup of grime, so be sure to check his ears several times a week.
+Because of his big floppy ears, he is more susceptible to ear infections and a buildup of grime, so be sure to check his ears several times a week.
 All other grooming practices are the same as any other dog.

-Thanks to his Bernese Mountain parent, the Golden Mountain might be guilty of daily drooling offences, so if you aren’t a fan of the dog slobber then you should probably consider another dog breed altogether.
+Thanks to his Bernese Mountain parent, the Golden Mountain might be guilty of daily drooling offenses, so if you aren’t a fan of the dog slobber, then you should probably consider another dog breed altogether.

 As Family Pets